-In line with DfE expectations only very exceptional circumstances will warrant an authorised leave of absence.
+In line with DFE expectations only very exceptional circumstances will warrant an authorised leave of absence.
 The school will review each application individually, considering the specific facts and circumstances and relevant background context behind the request.
 The request must be made by the parent with whom the child normally lives, and permission must be sought in advance.
 The school will not grant leave of absence unless there are exceptional circumstances.
-The school must be satisfied that there are exceptional circumstances, based on the individual facts and circumstances of the case; following consultation with other staff, If any leave of absence is granted, the school will determine the number of days the pupil can be away from school.
+The school must be satisfied that there are exceptional circumstances, based on the individual facts and circumstances of the case; following consultation with other staff.
+If any leave of absence is granted, the school will determine the number of days the pupil can be away from school.
 A leave of absence is granted entirely at the school's discretion.

 Circumstances which could be authorised include significant family emergencies or funerals.
-However, parents will also be aware that, wherever possible, it can be better for children to continue to attend school normally during difficult family times possible, at least four weeks before the absence.
+However, parents will also be aware that, wherever possible, it can be better for children to continue to attend school normally during difficult family times

+Parents should discuss the proposed absence with Headteacher prior to completing a Leave of Absence Request form which is available from the school.
+The request should be submitted as soon as it is anticipated; and wherever possible, at least four weeks before the absence.
 Although such absence may be unauthorised, it is better that we know your child is safe, rather than missing.
 Please be aware that you may be required to provide us with additional evidence in order to support your request.
 If we have any concerns about possible safeguarding risks such as risk of FGM or Forced Marriage we will follow the necessary protocols.